 Expression Fields are referenced as references!

 So make sure to use notation such as {!Object.ExpressionFieldName}, and not {!$Object.ExpressionFieldName}.
-The first will resolve the Expression Field, and the latter will output just the content of it.
+The first resolves the Expression Field and the latter outputs its content.

 Now, you can go to Document Template, run Template Builder, and insert Expression Field inside the document by clicking on it.